TWUOnline/multi-access/pages/02.learning-design/09.quality/default.md

 # What Makes a Quality Online Course at TWU?

 Trinity Western University is known for its high quality of teaching and learning.
 What does quality teaching and learning look like online?
-In the sections below you will find examples of how we structure our courses (learning environment), how students connect in courses (to each other, instructors, and course content), how we support students in their online learning.
+Our team at TWU Online is committed to helping instructors design high quality, inquiry-based transformational educational experience for all students.

+In order to support faculty facilitate an engaging online experience for students, we follow a quality framework focusing on structure, connection, and inclusion.

+- **STRUCTURE**: Courses are built in a structured learning environment that provides learners with clear instructions, expectations, and navigation.
+- **CONNECTION**: Learners are provided opportunities to connect to instructors, build community with their peers, and engage with the course content in meaningful ways.
+- **INCLUSION:** Courses promote accessibility, culturally responsiveness, and relatedness.

+In the sections below you will find examples and suggestions for structuring your content, planning for connections, and creating a welcoming and inclusive learning environment for your learners.

 [ui-tabs position="top-left" active="0" theme="lite"]
 [ui-tab title="Learning Environment"]